cppitems/cppitems/items/017/item.md

 User-defined conversion functions allow to implement *implicit* and *explicit* conversions *form* a type *to* other types.

 > What is difference between explicit and implicit conversions?
+> - a conversion is implicit if the type which is the target of the conversion is not explicitly stated in the code, but the required target type is deduced from the semantic embedding
+> - an explicit conversion does prescribe the target type of the conversion independent of the semantic embedding
+> - the specifier `explicit` can be used to disable the participation of a constructor or conversion function in implicit conversions

 A simple example of a conversion function looks like this:
 ```pmans